 The initiative started as a 6-month pilot program in the St. Louis area; it did so well that the initiative is now being spread statewide.
 Between December 2016 and January 2018, there were 785 referrals to treatment that went through the EPICC program.
 This program takes a “medication first” approach.
 When patients come in for an overdose, they are given a dose of buprenorphine (Suboxone or Subutex) in the emergency room and a bridge prescription until they can get into treatment.

 This isn’t to keep the patients on Suboxone or any other medication.
 It’s used as a method of harm reduction to prevent them from using opioids until they can get into treatment.
 Those who opt to continue taking the buprenorphine are given that option.
 Having the Suboxone can be the difference between life and death for people.
-Most opioid users will start going through the withdrawal process from the time of the overdose till entering treatment.
+Most opioid users will start going through the withdrawal process from the time of the overdose until entering treatment.

-Patients are then paired with a recovery coach in the hospital after the overdose.
+Patients are then paired with a recovery coach in the hospital after the opioid overdose.
 The peer recovery coaches are people in long-term recovery, meaning that they have been in the same position the patients are in.
 The peer recovery coaches are able to give the patients their experience strength, hope and to show the patients that there is a life after drugs and that recovery is possible.
 If the patient is interested in seeking substance abuse treatment, the person gets into a treatment center either that day or the following.
 The peer recovery coach then continues to check in with the patient at regular intervals of 30 days, 3 months, and 6 months after the overdose or admittance into treatment.

 What Happens After the Opioid Overdose?